sustainers/sustainers.github.io/code-of-conduct.md

 * inappropriate physical contact
 * unwelcome sexual attention

-No weapons of any kind, drugs, or alcohol are allowed at Sustain unconference venues.
+No weapons of any kind, drugs, or alcohol are allowed at Sustain venues.

 Participants asked to stop any harassing behavior are expected to comply immediately.